MiamiOH-CSE274/Portfolio/README.md

 ----
 TODO: Answer the following questions about templates in C++

+* What is the main benefit of using templates when creating collection classes?

+The main benefit of using templates for creating collection classes is that a template allows for typesafe collection classes.
+Typesafe collection classes work with any type of data, bypassing the need to create many specialized classes for each type of data.

+* In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
+Explain why this isn't the case with template-based collection classes.

+The compiler must know both the template definition and the type of data to fill in the template.
+When the compiler gets down to the .cpp code it must already know both or else the compiler won't know what to do with the .cpp code.

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----